michael-bmstu/michael-bmstu/README.md

 Implementation of a web interface based on a library Stramlit for solving the ["Housing issue" problem](https://github.com/michael-bmstu/RuCode_2024) of the artificial intelligence track of the RuCode 2024 festival.

-* Technology stack used: Streamlit, Scikit-learn, CatBoost, Pandas.
+* Technology stack used: Streamlit, Scikit-learn, CatBoost, Pandas

 ### [RuCode: Housing Issue (2-nd place), 2024](https://github.com/michael-bmstu/RuCode_2024)